I’m sure you’ve heard that content has to sound more human, build trust and create real connection. So why is that so hard to achieve?

 Answering Some Questions

-Why do you focus on podcasting, video, and social content specifically?
+What areas do you focus on within video, podcasting, and written content?

 How do I know which service I need?